bigdave/high-availability-rpi-cluster/README.md

     $ sudo diskutil eject /dev/rdisk2
     Disk /dev/rdisk2 ejected

+> **Cloning**: So this might be a good time to clone your SD card, rather than follow the same procedure 3 more times.
+If you can figure out how to do that, go ahead.
+You might also wait until you've completed more steps below so that you don't have to repeat those.
+This guide does not cover cloning SD cards.
+I expect you to have discipline, and type every command exactly - as many times as you need to.

 # Connecting to the Pi

 Insert your SD card into the Pi, connect an ethernet cable to it, and then connect power.
 Wait about a minute while your Pi boots and grabs an IP address.